The Baratza Vario Burr Coffee Grinder Review

 Grinding Capability (Settings, Range, & Consistency) – 4/5

 The Baratza Vario has gained a reputation in the industry as a machine capable of delivering a highly consistent grind, thanks to its flat ceramic burrs.
 Add to that its ability to produce coffee particles from 230 to 1150 microns, and you get one of the most versatile grinders on the market.
+It is a good grinder for pour-over, espresso, and the majority of other brew methods.
 And if you’re not happy with the factory calibration, you can use the provided calibration tool to set it as per your needs.

 The Vario is also fast when it comes to producing ground coffee and can grind at a rate of 1.6 – 2.2 grams per second.
 And due to its unique construction, it doesn’t retain a lot of grounds.